Curling-Seattle/drupal9gcc/INSTALL.md

 level directory.

 `cd nextjs-gcc`

 `npm run dev`

 The development web server should start up and produce a bunch of messages about compiling the client and server javascript code.
+If you get an error about `next: command not found`, you probably have not installed all the node packages used by next.js.
+Run this command:

+`npm install react react-dom next typescript @types/react @types/node @types/react-dom eslint eslint-config-next`

+When it finishes, retry the `npm run dev` command.
 When you see the `compiled client and server successfully` message, try visiting http://localhost:3000 .
 You should see a basic page with at least one article.
 Clicking on